upmind-automation/sdk-php/README.md

 ### Creating Resources

-Create methods are typed with a DTO containing setter methods to help you identify which parameters are available.
+Create methods are typed with DTOs containing setter methods to help you identify which parameters are available.
 When a resource is created successfully, an `id` will be returned which can be used to fetch and manage the resource later.

 ```php
 use Upmind\Sdk\Data\CreateEmailParams;